mistio/mist.tests/README.md

 ## About
 mist.tests is where the testing suite for the Mist.io code resides.
 Two types of tests are being performed:

-- API tests, that use py.test.
+- API tests, that use py.test
-- and GUI tests that use behave and selenium.
+- and GUI tests that use behave and selenium

 ### Installation